 Armed with a fistful of scrap fabric and old crayon bits, we set to work cutting simple wing shapes and picking out color combinations for our flutter of handmade butterflies.
 If you’ve never designed your own kind of Monarch, Painted Lady, Viceroy, or Swallowtail, you just HAVE to try this process – it’s perfectly suited to butterfly-making!
 It’s also a fabulous way to recycle broken crayons and old tees or canvas totes.

-If you haven’t seen the gorgeous wall hangings her kids made last year, prepare to be 100 shades of impressed.
-The simple process she used to create symmetrical art checked all of my boxes: creative materials, upcycled supplies, and endless options for color + design exploration.
+The idea was spurred by my friend Shannon’s melted crayon wall hangings.
+If you haven’t seen the gorgeous decorative pieces her kids made last year, prepare to be 100 shades of impressed.
+The genius process she used to create symmetrical art checked all of my boxes: creative materials, upcycled supplies, and endless options for color + design exploration.

 To make melted crayon butterflies you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains a few Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*

 - A large square of cotton fabric (we used some muslin scraps, but you can recycle an old teeshirt!)

 Colorful DIY Melted Crayon Butterfly Instructions: